rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 \* Some distributions of Linux derived from RHEL, including Oracle Linux, may have default firewall rules that block communication with Helm.
 This [how-to guide]({{<baseurl>}}/rancher/v2.x/en/installation/options/firewall) shows how to check the default firewall rules and how to open the ports with `firewalld` if necessary.

-\** Nodes with Windows Server core version 1809 should use Docker EE-basic 18.09.
+\** Nodes with Windows Server core version 1809 should use Docker EE-basic 18.09 or Docker EE-basic 19.03.
 Nodes with Windows Server core version 1903 should use Docker EE-basic 19.03.
 Supported for worker nodes only.
-See [Configuring Custom Clusters for Windows]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/)
+See [Configuring Custom Clusters for Windows]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/)

 If you plan to run Rancher on ARM64, see [Running on ARM64 (Experimental)]({{<baseurl>}}/rancher/v2.x/en/installation/arm64-platform/)